juseong-kim/nrf-zephyr/README.md

 ## Remaining Questions
 1. Can callback functions and timer functions return an error code (int)?
+1. How can ADC parameters (gain, Vref, bit depth) be tuned to the expected input voltage amplitudes?
+1. For the RMS energy data arrays, are 9 bits required to sufficiently capture the full amplitude of the input signal (300 mV)?

 ## Final Project
 In progress.